- Germans take punctuality seriously. If you are running late, call in advance to let your German counterpart know.

 - Initially, meetings will likely be formal with the primary purpose of determining familiarity and trustworthiness.
 They will be less concerned with getting to know you personally and more interested in your credentials, but formality tends to relax as negotiations progress.

-- Meetings have strict agendas, both in regards to time frame and the goal of the meeting.
+- Meetings have strict agendas, both in regard to time frame and the goal of the meeting.

 - All parties are expected to participate in discussion an equal amount.